Step 3

 My Aged Care contact centre

-In many cases a health professional already involved in your care will refer you for an ACAT assessment.
+In many cases a health professional already involved in your care will refer you for an assessment.
 This might be your GP or nurse.
 If you are in hospital, it might be a social worker, for example.

 If you have a client number through My Aged Care then you should provide it.